open-policy-agent/opa/docs/content/_index.md

 ./opa run --server ./example.rego
 ```

-By default OPA listens for HTTP connections on `0.0.0.0:8181`.
+By default OPA listens for HTTP connections on `localhost:8181`.
 See `opa run
 --help` for a list of options to change the listening address, enable TLS, and
 more.
-For example, if the `--v1-compatible` flag is set, OPA will listen
-for HTTP connections on `localhost:8181` by default.

 Inside of another terminal use `curl` (or a similar tool) to access OPA's HTTP
 API.
 When you query the `/v1/data` HTTP API you must wrap input data inside of a